Alumni

 In business settings and political arenas, our alumni know how to model constructive and honest conflict, build relationships and develop the social capital to hold people accountable for their actions and achieve results.

-Benefits for IIRP alumni
+Benefits for Our Alumni

-- IIRP Master of Science degree alumni may enroll in additional courses or pursue our Thesis Option at the current admitted student tuition price
+- Master of Science degree alumni may enroll in additional courses or pursue our Thesis Option at the current admitted student tuition price

-- 15% registration discount to the IIRP’s World Conferences
+- 15% registration discount for World Conferences

 - Invitations to alumni gatherings and events

-- Lifetime subscription to IIRP’s Restorative Works Magazine
+- Lifetime subscription to Restorative Works Magazine

 - Free transcripts for life (request through your student portal)